Kafkatom/Getting-and-Cleaning-Data/README.md

 This has to be done before the merging, in order to save the subjects and activity columns needed for the next quesiton.

 5. Now I combine the subject data sets by rbind.
-6. Then I combine activities data sets, load the activity_labels data, and merge this sets into new, connecting activities with their labels.
+6. Then I combine activities data sets, and label them through the activity_labels data.

 7. Now I combine the three datasets - subjects, activities, and "filterdata" - set which contains columns of means and standard deviations.
 8. Final step, I am using the data table package to create new data set of means on variables in "newdata" for each subject and activity (subsetting it by .SD - by subjectID,